repository-preservation/espa-website/README.md

 ### Build the Docker image
 `docker build -t espa-apache2 .`

-### Run the Docker container
+### Run the Docker container in development mode
-`docker run -it --rm -p 8888:80 --name espa-website espa-apache2`
+`docker run -it --rm -p 8888:80 -v $PWD/htdocs:/usr/local/apache/htdocs --name espa-website espa-apache2`

+This will allow you to continue working on the site in htdocs without rebuilding the image.

+Just be sure to commit any changes before going into production!

-or alternatively as a daemon:
+To run in production as a daemon:

 `docker run -it -d -p 8888:80 --name espa-website espa-apache2`